Results Also Show Only 22 Percent of B2B Companies Have a Structured Approach for Ensuring Sales Messaging Adoption and Proficiency

 Not enough formal training is offered – Only 38 percent of respondents said they offer formal training to salespeople for new product launches 75 to 100 percent of the time.
 Because of this, most salespeople learn the material themselves through the use of static marketing collateral such as PowerPoint presentations, data sheets, phone scripts and other documents.
 It is left to chance that they will commit to understanding and properly adopting the content.

 Virtual training is the most frequently used tool – Survey respondents were asked what training tool is most often used to aid salespeople in delivering new product messages.
-The top tools were virtual training, which represented 41 percent of the responses, and collateral, which represented 32 percent.
+The top tools were virtual sales training, which represented 41 percent of the responses, and collateral, which represented 32 percent.
 Whiteboarding and role-playing sessions only accounted for three percent of the responses, revealing that training is not as interactive as it should be in order for salespeople to be fully engaged and retain the messages they are given by marketing teams.

 Proof of message proficiency is missing – A mere 22 percent of respondents said salespeople are required to demonstrate proficiency in proper message delivery.
 Furthermore: